 Karen Cunningham has been Collective’s artist in residence throughout 2020.
 During this SGSAH funded residency Karen, whose practice focusses on specific sites, technologies and their connections to or through travel, researched Calton Hill through its representation in postcards.
-This research resulted in a series of postcards, Another Just Past and Mean Time, a new short film that will be launched online on 22 October.
+This research resulted in a series of postcards, Another Just Past and Mean Time, a new short film that was launched online on 22 October.
 As her residency took place before and during the COVID-19 pandemic, these works have been informed and affected by Collective’s closure from March to July 2020.

 Postcards of Calton Hill, Edinburgh and The Acropolis, Athens (inspiration for the architecture of the National Monument) are used as source materials in Mean Time.
 Postcards are of particular interest to Karen because their status as ‘minor’ photography means they can create unofficial archives of the sites and sights represented.
 During their ‘Golden Age’, the popularity of ‘Real Photographic Post Cards’ facilitated armchair travel for the working classes who wouldn’t have access to a camera or the means to visit the places depicted.
 In Mean Time, postcard views are deliberately suppressed and distorted to question the assumed familiarity of a landmark.